locchh/llm-playground/README.md

 # llm-playground 🤖

-A sandbox environment to experiment with large language models and various NLP tasks. 💻📚
+A collection of experiments with large language models across various NLP tasks. 💻📚

 **Notes** 📝